 I obtained my Bachelor of Science (with Honours in Psychology) Degree from Dalhousie University, in Halifax, Nova Scotia.
 I graduated from Queen’s University in Kingston, Ontario with my Master of Arts and Ph.D. in Clinical Psychology with an emphasis on developmental (child) psychology.
 I completed my clinical internship at the IWK Children's Hospital in Halifax, Nova Scotia.

-I have several academic papers published related to child development.
-I have collaborated with leading clinicians in the area of Obsessive Compulsive Related Disorders and published and presented internationally at conferences in the United States and Canada.
+I have academic papers published related to child development.
+I have collaborated with leading clinicians in the area of Obsessive Compulsive Related Disorders and regularly publish and present internationally at conferences in the United States and Canada.
 I also provide teaching and supervision to trainees as part of the faculty of the Paediatric Behaviour Therapy Training Institute for the International OCD Foundation.
 Closer to home, I have provided anxiety workshops in Calgary schools for both teachers and parents.

 Currently.
 I treat clients of all ages with both OCD and Anxiety disorders, including adults, adolescents and children in my private practice: OCD and Anxiety Psychological Services Inc. which I founded in 2008.
 I offer evidence based treatment in the form of cognitive-behavioural therapy (including exposure therapy, exposure and response prevention therapy and habit reversal training).
 I use an approach that is respectful and supportive by easing my clients into learning to face their fears at their own pace to ensure that you do not become overwhelmed.
 I will often use humour, when appropriate, to teach clients the necessary skills to manage their anxiety and OCD symptoms.